Shares wary on U.S. inflation, battered bitcoin charts recovery

 It was hurt in part by China’s crackdown on mining and trading of the largest cryptocurrency as part of ongoing efforts to prevent speculative and financial risks.

-The major currencies were staid in comparison, with the euro holding at $1.2197 after repeatedly failing to clear chart resistance around $1.2244 last week.
+The major currencies were staid in comparison, with the euro at $1.2206 after repeatedly failing to clear chart resistance around $1.2244 last week.

 In bond markets, Friday’s dovish comments from Lagarde kept borrowing costs below recent multi-month highs.